Let’s Get Into It

-(DEC 2018) One of the many things we love about our boat is her ability to host up to 6 people and absorb all their things.
+(DEC 2018) One of the many things we love about our boat, Avocet, is her ability to host up to 6 people and absorb all their things.
 However, it became apparent to us when the Neely family visited for our Santa Cruz Island sail that our quarter berth(s) was not the comfiest sleeping arrangement.
 You see, our quarter berth was a double bunk, meant for crew while underway which is great but we didn’t see ourselves hosting 4 single people at once… which means there was no need for the quarter berth to be offset.
-So circling back to when the Neely’s came to stay, Jon and Shannon (who we shall refer to as SV Prism) had to sleep bunk style while momma Neely slept in the V-berth.
-When they left we promised ourselves that our next “big project” priority would be constructing a raised platform to turn our bunks into a (sorta) queen sized bed so a couple could cuddle comfortable (try saying that 3 times fast!)
+So circling back to when the Neely’s came to stay, Jon and Shannon (SV Prism) had to sleep bunk style while momma Neely slept in the V-berth.
+When they left we promised ourselves that our next “big project” priority would be constructing a raised platform to turn our bunks into a (sort-of) queen sized bed so a couple could cuddle comfortable (try saying that 3 times fast!)
 We finally got around to the refit when my parents planned a visit.
-Now I will pass off the blog to Chris who can give you all the details.
-Cheers, ~ Marissa
+Now I will pass off the blog to Chris who can give you all the details on our quarter berth refit.
+Cheers ~ Marissa

 Hi everyone!
 Chris here.
 Let’s dive right in: the first thing we had to do was take out all the cushions then disassemble the upper bunk starting with the large teak beam which provided a lip along upper level.
 I knew right from the start that this piece of teak was going to be reused in some way to build up our nav station so we were extra careful not to harm the wood in any way.
 Once we carefully took out all the teak bungs (or plugs) and screws holding it in place it popped off no problem.